mtheoryx/waiter-cooler/README.md

-# waiter-cooler
+# Welcome to the Waiter-cooler

-Reverse-Yelp app for rating your customers
+A reverse-Yelp app for rating your customers